ColasNahaboo/cgibashopts/README.md

     - `param -f foo a string...` sets the value of `FORMFILE_foo` to `"a string..."`

 ## Test suite
-A test suite is provided, it can be run by `./RUN-ALL-TESTS`, for more details see the README.md in directory `test`
+A test suite is provided, it can be run by `./RUN-ALL-TESTS`, for more details see the README.md in directory `tests`

 ## History of changes
 - 2020-04-04 Some cosmetic changes in this doc and the tests (test-suite dir renamed as tests), but no changes to cgibashopts code itself, so no version number increase.